arielf/clean-push/README.md

 `clean-push` is based on method (1) of [this excellent page by Lars Kellogg-Stedman](https://blog.oddbit.com/post/2019-06-17-avoid-rebase-hell-squashing-wi/)

 Before discovering that page, I tried several unsatisfactory solutions to the problem, all of which fell short on some aspect of the problems described above.

+## Portability notes

+`clean-push` is a simple bash script.

+It was developed and tested using:

+- bash 4.4.x
+- git 2.17

+Verified on Linux (Ubuntu 18.04) & Mac OS-X (10.15, Catalina).

+## Licence

+Written-by: Ariel Faigon, 2021

+Released under a liberal FOSS MIT licence.